laravel-enso/localisation/README.md

 # Use

-If you need to customize the views run php artisan vendor:publish --tag=logmanager-views
+Publish the vue component with php artisan vendor:publish --tag=localisation-component If you need to customize the views run php artisan vendor:publish --tag=localisation-views

 # Note

-Included in LaraveEnso Core & Coreplus
+This depedency is included in LaraveEnso Core & Coreplus

 ## TO DO